melvinyeo/waitwhile/README.md

 <snippet>
   <content>
-# Waitwhile - The clever and simple waitlisting app
+# Waitwhile - Waitlisting made simple

 Waitwhile is a clever and free waitlist app for restaurants and other businesses to manage queuing guests.
 It offers a sleek design, customizable SMS alerts, wait time estimator and useful customer insights.